BeaniumMC/.github/SECURITY.md

 # Security Policy

-FOR ALL SECURITY VULNERABILITIES, MESSAGE AN ADMINISTRATOR / OWNER IN OUR [DISCORD SERVER](https://discord.beanium.net) (preferrably @bigvirusboi)
+FOR ALL SECURITY VULNERABILITIES, MESSAGE AN ADMINISTRATOR / OWNER IN OUR [DISCORD SERVER](https://discord.beanium.net) (preferrably @bigvirusboi or @assieklapper)